Overview of Damage Prevention

 - Pole traps – Nos.
 0 or 1 padded foothold traps

 - Alpha chloralose (ravens only) for use by WS personnel

 Control crows before they become habituated to a location.
 Populations can grow quickly when food and cover are plentiful.

 In dense cedar thickets, bulldoze strips through the roost site to remove ⅓ of the habitat.
 This has been successful in controlling crows, but the disturbance may be hazardous to human health if soils harbor histoplasmosis spores.
-Vegetation management has effectively dispersed starling and blackbird roosts, andare likely effective for dispersing crows.
+Vegetation management has effectively dispersed starling and blackbird roosts, and is likely effective for dispersing crows.
 Roosts usually occur in dense stands of young trees.
-Thin up to ⅓ of the branches of specific roost trees or thin trees from dense groves, to reduce the availability of perches and open the trees to weather (Fig. 5).
+Thin up to ⅓ of the branches of specific roost trees or thin trees from dense groves, to reduce the availability of perches and open the trees to weather.

 Secure trash cans, dumpsters, and transfer stations to prevent access to food and wastes.
 Remove carrion as quickly as possible and dispose of it by deep burial or incineration.
-Some reports indicate that providing alternate sources of food will reduce damage to crops, such as broadcast cracked corn, preferably softened by water, through a field where crows are damaging newly planted seedlings.
+Some reports indicate that providing alternate sources of food will reduce damage to crops.
+For example, broadcast cracked corn, preferably softened by water, through a field where crows are damaging newly planted seedlings.
 Although this technique is helpful in some situations, it has not been thoroughly tested.

 Exclusion, generally, is not practical for controlling crows, but may be useful in some situations.
 Nylon or plastic nets might be useful for excluding crows from high-value fruit or vegetable crops or small areas.